 The significant accounting policies adopted in the preparation of the Group's consolidated financial statements are set out below.
+The accounting policies have been consistently applied by the Group and are consistent with those used in the previous year, unless otherwise stated.

-Notes to and forming part of the Consolidated Financial Statements For the year ended 28 February 2021 a) Statement of compliance b) Basis of preparation
+Notes to and forming part of the Consolidated Financial Statements For the year ended 28 February 2022 a) Basis of preparation